 All food businesses in Eurobodalla Shire are required to register their business with Council in order to maintain their responsibility to sell safe and suitable food, and effectively demonstrate management of food safety risks.

-To notify us of your business or to change your details, please complete our Notification of Food Business form:
+To notify us of your business or to change your details, please complete our online Notification of Food Business Form:

 If you are constructing, altering or renovating a food premise, you must meet Australian Standard AS4674-2004: Design Construction and Fitout of a Food Premise to gain approval from Council.

-Before you commence any work on your food business, you must check with Council to find out if you are required to lodge a Development Application (DA).
+Before you start any work on your food business, you must check with Council to find out if you need to lodge a Development Application (DA).

 All food businesses must also comply with Food Standards Code 3.2.3 - Food Premises and Equipment, which is a mandatory requirement for operation.

-If you are starting a home-based food business, you must notify Council before you commence operating to maintain your responsibility to sell safe and suitable food.
+If you are starting a home-based food business, you must notify Council before you commence operating.
+This is necessary to maintain your responsibility to sell safe and suitable food.

 Home-based food businesses include: